essdot/js-lessons/doc/functions.md

 ### Calling with `call` or `apply`

+`func.call(thisValue, arg1, arg2, arg3)`
+`func.apply(thisValue, [arg1, arg2, arg3])`

 `call` and `apply` are functions that call a function with a given `this` value, plus arguments.
+They are methods of each function object, because they are members of `Function.prototype`.

-`call` and `apply` are much the same, the only difference is in how you provide the arguments.
-If you're using `apply`, the arguments are in an array.
-If you're using `call`, you pass the arguments directly.
+`call` and `apply` do the same thing, the only difference is in how you provide the arguments.
+If you're using `apply`, the arguments are in an array, so `apply` accepts a total of 2 arguments.
+If you're using `call`, you pass the arguments directly, so `call` can take any number of arguments.

 Using `call` looks like this:
 ```javascript